Watershed Protection Fee

 Agricultural

-Agriculturally assessed properties are billed the same as non-residential/commercial properties at $15 per 500 square feet of impervious.
-However, if you own an agriculturally assessed property, you can be part of the stormwater solution and reduce your Watershed Protection Fee to a flat rate of $90 if you have in place, or have an MOU agreeing to develop, one of the following:
+Agriculturally assessed properties are properties that have agricultural use assessments, determined by the State Department of Assessments and Taxation.
+These properties are charged $40 per 500 square feet of impervious surface area.
+If you own an agriculturally assessed property, you can be part of the stormwater solution and reduce your Watershed Protection Fee to a flat rate of $155 if you have in place, or have an MOU agreeing to develop, one of the following:

 Learn more about agriculturally assessed properties here.